loadingcodebro/beginning-go/README.md

 # Beginning Go - A Chat Client

 Welcome!
-This repository contains the template for a [gossip](https://en.wikipedia.org/wiki/Gossip_protocol)-based chat client which is designed to be an introduction project for programmers looking to learn more about the [Go programming language](https://golang.org/).
-This file will guide you from getting started all the way to connecting to other chat clients.
+This repository contains the framework for an implementation of a [gossip](https://en.wikipedia.org/wiki/Gossip_protocol)-based chat client, designed to be an introductory project for programmers looking to learn more about the [Go programming language](https://golang.org/).
+This file will guide you through the process: from getting started to connecting your implementation to others.

 ## What Makes this Chat Client Special

 Other than you writing it?

 By using the gossip protocol, this chat system is 100% decentralized.
-As long as one client remains active, the chat history will be maintained.
-To join the chat room a client needs only enter the connection information for any other connected client.
+As long as one client remains active, the chat cluster is maintained.
+To join the chat room a client needs only enter the connection address of any other connected client.

 Once connected, the gossip library we are using will tell other clients that you have connected.
-In addition to now showing up in their list of connected users, your client will now be able to periodically poll for new messages, receive pushed messages, and push its own messages.
+In addition to now showing up in their list of connected users, your client will receive pushed messages, and push its messages to everyone else in the cluster.

 Currently the [gossip library](https://github.com/clockworksoul/smudge) we are using is limited to LAN connections only.